JeremyW1990/cloud-ai-gcp/readme.md

 Status Indicators:
 - `UPDATE CONTEXT`: Use if the current information is insufficient to fully answer the query, regardless of whether the information is from the current or a new context.
-- `PENDING`: Apply if the query cannot be fully resolved within the current interaction and requires additional input, or if a deployment has not been successful according to feedback from the CICD agent.
+- `PENDING`: Apply if the query cannot be fully resolved within the current interaction and requires additional input, or if a deployment has not been successful according to feedback from the External Info Monitor agent.
 This may involve verification from external systems, further deployment, testing, or human intervention.
-- `COMPLETED`: Indicates that the query has been fully addressed, typically confirmed when code changes are successfully deployed and verified through feedback from the CICD agent.
+- `COMPLETED`: Indicates that the query has been fully addressed, typically confirmed when code changes are successfully deployed and verified through feedback from the External Info Monitor agent.

 Format Requirement:
 - List the applicable statuses in an array format at the end of your response.
 It's possible to apply more than one status if appropriate.